articles Ratings /ratings/en/research/articles/240718-analytical-approach-climate-transition-assessments-13157327 content esgSubNav

 Implementation Drivers

 In this section of our analysis, we consider how likely the entity is to implement its climate transition plan successfully.
-This helps us take a view on how the entity's planned transition actions will impact its consistency with a low carbon, climate resilient future.
+This helps us take a view on how the entity's planned transition actions will affect the consistency of its economic activity mix with a low carbon, climate resilient future.
 Our analysis focuses on how aligned the entity is to its climate transition plan from organizational and financial perspectives.
-Finally, we also consider what might derail or block the entity from implementing its climate transition.
+Finally, we also consider external or macroeconomic factors which might derail or block the entity from implementing its transition plans.

 Organizational Alignment

-We consider a company's organizational alignment because we believe the climate transition plan will likely only be successfully implemented if there are management structures and processes fit for the purpose of delivering the plan and a management team that is incentivized to enact the plan.
+We believe an entity will successfully implement its climate transition plan only if there are management incentives and structures fit for the purpose of delivering the plan.
 When considering how effectively the entity's organizational alignment supports its transition, we consider a variety of characteristics such as:

 • Leadership structure and lines of accountability;